1j01/mopaint/README.md

 NO
 SCOPE

 Actually, I'm combining this idea with [Pixelweaver](https://github.com/1j01/pixelweaver) (another project of mine, focused on reprodubibility), and writing a manifesto.
-Make **Making** Better.
+[Make **Making** Better](http://isaiahodhner.ml/make-making-better).
-Yes, that sounds even broader (probably) (or ridiculously broad), but really, I *am* going to try to figure out what the scope is.
+Yes, that probably sounds rather broad, but I *am* trying to figure out what the scope is.

 [JS Paint]: https://github.com/1j01/jspaint/
 [React]: https://facebook.github.io/react/